Uruguay: The Ultimate Road Trip

 Durazno

-Life on the ranch follows its own rhythm.
-Spend your days riding across open fields and gaining a unique insight into sustainable cattle farming from the ranch’s knowledgeable staff.
+Spend your days on horseback with the estancia team, riding across the property and learning about their approach to sustainable cattle farming, and fishing on the river.
 Meals are centred around the asado – Uruguayan barbecue – where the owners share their stories and connection to the land over the grill.

 DAYS 7 & 8